 What should I carry?

-Jebel Shayib is not a hike.
-It's a scrambling/ mountaineering ascent.
+Jebel Shayib is not a hike but a challenging scrambling and mountaineering ascent.
 Climbing in one day is possible for the fittest, fastest moving and most experienced climbers only.
 Getting to the top involves nearly 1500m of ascent from the start point.
-To climb in one day, an early 'alpine' start from Wadi Abu Abid is recommended and you should expect it to take 6 hours minimum to the top and a similar time back down.
+To climb in one day, an early 'alpine' start from and it will take a minimum of 6 hours minimum to the top and a similar time back down on the classic ascent route via Wadi Abu Abid.
 Climbing the mountain in two days is much more comfortable and a summit bivvy with sunset and sunrise views is a highlight of any climb.

 How hard is the scrambling?

 For a one day ascent, go as light as possible.
 Take water and food, especially high energy snacks, plus warm layers, a waterproof, a flashlight and a first aid kit at the minimum.
-Add a sleeping bag and a mat and a camping stove, to avoid depleting limited firewood on the summit, if climbing over two days.
-Temperatures can go sub-zero on top so be sure your sleeping bag is warm enough.
-Also be sure you have enough water.
-Most hikers drink a minimum of five litres per day on Jebel Shayib.
-Scrambling is harder with a heavy bag so always try to go as light as possible.
+Add a sleeping bag and a mat and a camping stove, to avoid using limited firewood on the summit, if climbing over two days.
+We recommend carrying safety gear for protecting scrambles on Jebel Shayib; with each hiker taking a harness, screw carabiner and descending device and the wider party carrying a 30m rope, 3 x 120cm and 3 x 240cm slings and some extra screw carabiners between them.

 How do I organise?